-In October 2018, we entered into a license agreement with Ionis Pharmaceuticals, Inc. Under the License Agreement, we are required to make an upfront payment of an aggregate of up to \$ 6.0 million in installments, and certain payments up to an aggregate of \$ 20.0 million upon the satisfaction of certain development and sales milestones.
-In addition, Ionis is entitled to royalty payments in the double digits of aggregate annual net sales, subject to minimum sales in certain circumstances.
+In October 2018, we entered into a license agreement with Ionis Pharmaceuticals, Inc. Under the License Agreement, we are required to make an upfront payment of an aggregate of up to \$6.0 million in installments, and certain payments up to an aggregate of \$20.0 million upon the satisfaction of certain development and sales milestones.
+In addition, Ionis is entitled to royalty payments in the double digits of aggregate annual net sales, subject to minimum sales in certain circumstances, and subject to reduced rates in certain circumstances.
 The royalty term lasts on a product-by-product and country-by-country basis, until the later of the expiration of the patent rights licensed to us and the expiration of regulatory-based exclusivity for such product in such country.
 The License Agreement may also be terminated by either party based upon certain uncured material breach by, or insolvency of, the other party, or by us at any time with advanced notice.

 In connection with the upfront payments and development milestone payments, we also simultaneously entered into a Stock Purchase Agreement with Ionis, pursuant to which we agreed to issue an aggregate of \$ 2.5 million of ordinary shares to satisfy the first installment upfront payment, and the remaining installment of the upfront payment in ordinary shares determined upon the due date of such installment.
 In addition, the Stock Purchase Agreement provides for the ability for us, at our discretion, to pay the development milestone payments in ordinary shares when such payments are due.
-We may not issue ordinary shares to Ionis to the extent that such issuance would result in Ionis owning in excess of 18.5% of our issued and outstanding shares, nor may we issue ordinary shares if such issuance, together with previous issuances under the Stock Purchase Agreement, would exceed 19.9% of our outstanding ordinary shares as of the date of the upfront and/or development milestone payments in cash.
+We may not issue ordinary shares to Ionis to the extent that such issuance would result in Ionis owning in excess of 18.5% of our issued and outstanding shares, nor may we issue ordinary shares if such issuance, together with previous issuances under the Stock Purchase Agreement, would exceed 19.9% of our outstanding ordinary shares as of the date of the execution of the Stock Purchase Agreement.
+Under these circumstances, we are required to pay the remainder of the upfront and/or development milestone payments in cash.